DS-Shahar/Cars/README.md

 ## Important!

- * To make "assert" function work:
+ * To make "assert" function work in Eclipse:
  * Open "Run"|"Run Configurations...", click "Arguments" and in "VM Arguments" write: -enableassertions